Polysemanticity and Capacity in Neural Networks: Geometry of efficient matrices

 So far we have chosen subspaces aligned with the standard basis on $\mathbb R^D$ (i.e. the neurons), but we can rotate our set of embedding vectors however we like without changing $\vec C$ or $\vec n$.
 Similarly, we have assigned dimensions of $\mathbb R^N$ (i.e. features) to subspaces sequentially, but we can do it in any order.

-In other words: a sufficient condition for efficiency is that $W=QBP$ where $Q$ is an orthogonal matrix, $P$ is a permutation matrix, and $B$ is a (rectangular) block-diagonal matrix whose blocks are semiorthogonal matrices $R_k$.
-In terms of the SVD decomposition $W=QSR$ , an equivalent condition is that rows of $R$ corresponding to different singular values $S_{ii}$ are never nonzero in the same column.
+In other words: a sufficient condition for efficiency is that $W$ is a $D\times N$ matrix of the form $QBP$, where \begin{itemize} \item $Q$ is a $D \times D$ orthogonal matrix, \item $P$ is an $N \times N$ permutation matrix, and \item $B$ is a $D\times N$ block-diagonal matrix whose (rectangular) blocks are of the form $R_k \sqrt{\gamma_k}$, where $\gamma_k$ is a positive scalar and $R_k$ is a semiorthogonal matrix. \end{itemize} In terms of the SVD decomposition $W = QSR$, an equivalent condition is that rows of $R$ corresponding to unequal singular values $S_{ii}$ are never nonzero in the same column.

 \begin{thm} This is also a necessary condition; all efficient matrices are of this form. \end{thm} The proof is shown in Appendix~\ref{sec:joe}.